Understanding Cybersecurity

 CYBERSECURITY for Small Businesses

 Most small business owners feel their businesses are vulnerable to a cyberattack.
-Yet many small businesses cannot afford professional IT solutions and don’t know where to begin.
-Start by learning about common cybersecurity best practices and FREE resources to address and improve your cybersecurity.
+Yet many small businesses can’t afford professional IT solutions.
+We will discuss common cybersecurity best practices and give access to multiple FREE resources and information including customizable planning book, SCRM toolkit, Cyber resilience review, cyber hygiene vulnerability scanning, CMMC, and facilitated assessments to address and improve your cybersecurity!

 Speakers include: